citra-emu/citra-web/site/content/entry/citra-progress-report-2017-september.md

 [citro3d](https://github.com/fincs/citro3d), and examples were written to demonstrate how to use it.
-Now that the community knew exactly how they worked, [wwylele](https://github.com/wwylele) picked up where [JayFoxRox](https://github.com/JayFoxRox) left off, cleaned up the code they wrote, and added the missing pieces.
+Now that the community knew exactly how they worked, [wwylele](https://github.com/wwylele) picked up where [JayFoxRox](https://github.com/JayFoxRox) left off, cleaned up the code he wrote, and added the missing pieces.

 After almost three years, and three different attempts to make it work, Citra now has a full, complete, and correct implementation of geometry shaders!